spatialnetworkslab/vue-gg/docs/guides/legends.md

 ### Rendering

-To render a legend, at bare minimum the `scale` prop must be provided.
+To render a legend, at bare minimum the `scale` (or `classification`) prop must be provided.
 For discrete and gradient legends, the default encoding is set to `fill`, using the `'blues'` color scale.
 For `vgg-symbol-legend` specifically, the default shape is `circle`, with `stroke` set to `'black'` and `fill` set to `'none'`.

 <CodeDemoLayout>